 The College was established in 1867 'to provide a general education of the highest class'.
 Both schools strive to live up to that founding principle.
 We want to increase our ability to provide support to those pupils whose parents cannot afford our full fees.
 Our long-term target is to increase our restricted and endowed funds from £10m currently to £30m.
-During the year 185 pupils, 20% of the total, received some assistance with their fees through means-tested bursaries.
-The Governors greatly appreciate the support of a number of trusts and individuals who, in addition, contribute to the fees of 9 current pupils.
+During the year 163 pupils, 17% of the total, received some assistance with their fees through means-tested bursaries.
+The Governors greatly appreciate the support of a number of trusts and individuals who, in addition, contribute to the fees of ten current pupils.
 We also value the commitment of our Devonshire Society members who have promised to support the Charity in their wills.

-On behalf of the Governors, I thank Tom Lawson and Tom Gregory, our two Heads, Abbey Gough, our Chief Operating Officer, and the over four hundred staff who teach at and support the two schools.
+On behalf of the Governors, I thank Tom Lawson and Tom Gregory, our two Heads, Abbey Gough, our Chief Operating Officer, and the almost 450 staff who teach at and support the two schools.
 I also thank all those who continue to support our fundraising.
 Without them all we would not be able to provide the education we do.
+Finally, I thank our parents for supporting the Charity and entrusting the education of their children to us.

-Philip Broadley 12 December 2022
+Philip Broadley 11 December 2023

-The Board of Governors (the 'Board') presents its Annual Report for the year ended 31 August 2022 under the Charities Act 2011 and the Companies Act 2006 (including the Board of Governors' Report and Strategic Report under the 2006 Act) together with the audited accounts for the year and confirms that the latter complies with the requirements of the Acts and the Charities Statement of Recommended Practice (SORP) 2019.
+The Board of Governors (the 'Board') presents its Annual Report for the year ended 31 August 2023 under the Charities Act 2011 and the Companies Act 2006 (including the Board of Governors' Report and Strategic Report under the 2006 Act) together with the audited accounts for the year and confirms that the latter complies with the requirements of the Acts and the Charities Statement of Recommended Practice (SORP) 2019.